parameterizeit/starter-academic/content/authors/anderson-h/_index.md

 - Technicians
 ---

-Hope is working on her undergraduate degree at Davidson College.
+Hope is studying biology and math at Davidson College.